GeoNode/geonode/docs/source/deployment.rst

 3. *Install* the geonode python modules from the Pip bundle::

-       $ pip install geonode.pybundle
+       $ pip install geonode-webapp.pybundle

    If this step fails, make sure that you have a working C++ compiler installed and development versions of the requisite libraries, listed in the GeoNode README file.

-4. *Configure* the geonode Django app by editing ``settings.py``.
+4. *Configure* the geonode Django app by editing ``./src/GeoNodePy/geonode/settings.py``.
 The available settings and their usage is described elsewhere in this documentation.

 5. If running via fastcgi, you can use the django-admin.py script to launch the fastcgi server for Django.
 If running via WSGI, ensure that the virtualenv